Neroware/GodotRx/README.md

 The Godot Engine brings a well thought-out event system as well as a nice implementation of coroutines to the table.
-It allows you to easily implement asynchronous code execution, meaning basically that code is not run in the sequence order which it is written in.
-A so-called Observer listens to an Observable event which fires when something important happens in the program resulting in side-effects for the connected instances, this can be e.g. a player attacking an enemy or an item which is picked up.
+It allows you to easily implement asynchronous code execution, meaning that code is not run in the sequence order which it is written in.
+A so-called 'observer' listens to an 'observable' event which fires when something important happens in the program resulting in side-effects for the connected instances, this can be e.g. a player attacking an enemy or an item, which is picked up.

 Rx extends this idea by turning all forms of data within the program like GD-signals, GD-lifecycle events, callbacks, data structures, coroutines etc.